Your Attractive Heading

 Step 5: After you file

 The end result of your FAFSA is a report called the FAFSA Submission Summary (FSS).
 The FSS tells you how much federal aid you can expect to receive and what you may be expected to pay towards your education.
 The FSS will also have your Student Aid Index (SAI).
-FAFSA Submission Summaries will be sent to students in the first half of March.

 If you notice an asterisk (*) next to the SAI on your FAFSA confirmation email or FAFSA Submission Summary, it means your FAFSA has been flagged for verification and your college may ask for additional documentation.
 Check your email and college communication portal for updates.

-Reminder: The FAFSA must be completed each year you are in school to qualify for financial aid.
+Remember: The FAFSA must be completed each year you are in school to qualify for financial aid.

 01